 However, the Subchapter V has an accelerated time frame for filing a Plan of Reorganization and other documents.
 And a Trustee in the case is mandatory, so there are additional fees for that, although often not too high.

-To be able to use Subchapter V, the debtor must be engaged in commercial or business activities and, for cases filed after June 21, 2022, have total debts of no more than $2,725,625 (excluding debts owed to Insiders) and at least 50% of those debts must be related to the commercial or business activities.
+To be able to use Subchapter V, the debtor must be engaged in commercial or business activities and, for cases filed after June 21, 2022, have total debts of no more than $7.5 Million (excluding debts owed to Insiders) and at least 50% of those debts must be related to the commercial or business activities.
 This debt limit is set to be reduced to $2,725,625 on June 21, 2024, but the higher amount may be extended at that time.

 Costs of Chapter 11 Cases

 Chapter 11 can be quite expensive and is always time consuming.
 There are the obvious attorney and lawyer fees which can be quite high.
 Initial, up-front attorney’s fees (for a competent attorney) and costs can range anywhere from $15,000 to $50,000+ depending on the complexity of the case and anticipated amount of work to be done.

 Attorneys and other professionals cannot be paid after the Chapter 11 case is filed, except upon approval by the bankruptcy court, and an application for fees can only be filed every 4 months.
 Large up-front retainers are required to enable professionals to ensure sufficient funds will be available to pay their fees as the case progresses.

 In addition to the attorney fees, there are constant administrative burdens which must be met:

 Regular reports must be filed with the court and the U.S. Trustee’s Office, and fees must be paid.

 Other compliance items must be submitted to the U.S. Trustee’s Office, many within the first 7 days of the case!